Welcome to our video page!

 Below are a selection of classic clips from Youth Brass 2000 tours, concerts and contests over the last 10-15 years.
 We expect to add to this collection as the band has many more exciting and memorable moments in the future.

-Here's our latest performances - at the European Championships in Ostend, Brussels.
+Here's our performance at the European Championships in Ostend, Brussels.
 We were one point only off the winning band - Willebroek Youth Brass Band, producing exactly the same placing as in 2016 for themselves and us.

 We set off with Amazonia - no conductor!